dgray001/gray_online/PLANS.md

 v0.3: flesh out fiddlesticks game
- n: loaders for client requests in lobby: room-create, room-join, room-leave, room-rename
- o: beginnings of simple chat emojis and taunts
  p: player's button in abstract game header => opens abstract dialog box
  q-u: redo styling for desktop version of fiddlesticks
  v-z: create mobile version of site => add new mobile-oriented pages that you redirect to => like /lobby and /room/:id and etc.l..